 Risk |

-Transferred to the buyer |
+Risk transfers to the buyer immediately upon execution. |

-Subsequent responsibility |
+Subsequent Responsibility |

-Any subsequent loss to the property is buyer’s responsibility |
+Any subsequent loss to the property is the buyer’s responsibility. |

-After an agreement to sell, any subsequent loss is still borne by the seller |
+After an agreement to sell, any subsequent loss is still borne by the seller. |

 Tax |

-Depending upon nature and cost of the property, tax is charged at the time of sale |
+Depending upon nature and cost of the property, tax is charged at the time of sale. |

-No tax is charged for an agreement to sell |
+No tax is charged for an agreement to sell. |

 Subjected Property |

-Existing property - The property sold hereby has to be under the title of seller.
-Sale of a future property is not valid |
+Existing property - The property sold must be under the title of seller at the time of sale. |

-It can be a property/ goods already owned (existing property), or may be a future property as well |
+Can be a property/goods already owned (existing property) or may be future property/goods. |

 Relation |

-Execution is when an agreement to sell becomes a sale |
+Execution is when an agreement to sell becomes a sale. |

-Agreement to sell is the basis of sale deed |
+Agreement to sell is the basis of a sale deed. |

 Illustrations |